RKGoswami07/user_service/README.md

 # user_service
-This is the user service code
+This is the order management project having two VMs and communicating with them through microservice.